evergreen-ci/evg-module-manager/docs/usage.md

 Once a revision is found on the base repo, that revision can be used to perform certain git operations.
 By default, a git checkout action will be performed to the revision in the base repository.
-However, the `git --op` option can be provided to change this behavior.
+However, the `git-branch --operation` option can be provided to change this behavior.

 The option takes one of the following as an argument: